wireservice/csvkit/docs/index.rst

 Usage
 =====

-csvkit is comprised of a number of individual command line utilities that be loosely divided into a few major categories: Input, Processing, and Output.
+csvkit is comprised of a number of individual command line utilities that can be loosely divided into a few major categories: Input, Processing, and Output.
 Documentation and examples for each utility are described on the following pages.

 *Input*